zkmkarlsruhe/ofxTensorFlow2/example_keyword_spotting/README.md

 ```

 ***Note***: besides downsampling all preprocessing is done inside the
 computational graph.
 Wow!
-Thanks to the pyhton package _kapre_.
+Thanks to the python package _kapre_.

 ***Note***: check out train.py if you want to learn more about the training
 process.

 ### openFrameworks
 Since the neural network was trained on 1 seconds long audio files sampled at